daz4126/Nanny-State/README.md

 </div>

-**NANNY STATE** makes it simple to build state-based web apps that are blazingly fast using vanilla JS.
+**NANNY STATE** makes it simple to build state-based web apps in vanilla JS.

-- **SIMPLE** - Build interactive user-interfaces with just a few lines of code.
+- **SIMPLE** - build interactive user-interfaces with just a few lines of code.
-- **MINIMAL** - Only 3kb minified and zipped.
+- **FAST** - pages render automatically in the blink of an eye.
-- **FAST** - Pages automatically render in a flash ⚡️.
+- **MINIMAL** - only 3kb minified and zipped.

-**NANNY STATE** stores data in a single state and automatically renders the view when anything changes.
-This keeps your code more organized and easier to maintain without the bloat of other libraries.
+**NANNY STATE** stores data in a single state and automatically renders the view when it changes.
+This keeps your code organized and easier to maintain without the bloat of other libraries.

 It's easy to get started - just follow the [examples](#examples) below and you'll see some impressive results in just a few lines of code.